jlengstorf/code.lengstorf.com/content/blog/deploy-ssl-node-to-digitalocean.md

 +++
-date = "2016-07-21"
+date = "2016-08-09"
-draft = true
 type = "blog"

 seo_title = "Deploying a Node.js App to DigitalOcean with SSL" description = "This step-by-step tutorial walks through the process of deploying a Node.js app to a DigitalOcean droplet with free SSL from Let's Encrypt for $5/month."

-title = "Tutorial: How to Deploy a Node.js App to DigitalOcean with SSL" subtitle = "Learn how to use DigitalOcean, Let's Encrypt, and your big, sexy brain to deploy an SSL-enabled Node.js app for $5/month — in 20 minutes."
+title = "Tutorial: How to Deploy a Node.js App to DigitalOcean with SSL" subtitle = "Learn how to use DigitalOcean, Let's Encrypt, and your big, sexy brain to deploy an SSL-enabled Node.js app for $5/month — in 30 minutes."

 slug = "deploy-nodejs-ssl-digitalocean"